AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/keenetic.md

 Starting with version 3.7, for some Keenetic models, it is possible to write OPKG Entware to the [UBIFS](https://en.wikipedia.org/wiki/UBIFS) partition of the router's NAND flash memory, i.e. to the built-in memory of the router.
 Follow the steps below to install OPKG Entware to a USB drive or to the router’s internal memory.

-### How to install Entware **repository package system** on router’s internal disk
+### How to install Entware **repository package system** on router’s internal hard drive

 This method will work with the following list of models: KN-1010/1011, KN-1810/1811, KN-1910, KN-2010, KN-2110, KN-2310, KN-2410, KN-2510, KN-2610, KN-2710, KN-3810, KN-3610 with the KeeneticOS version 3.7 and later.

 For detailed instructions, visit [the official Keenetic Wiki](https://help.keenetic.com/hc/en-us/articles/360021888880-Installing-OPKG-Entware-in-the-router-s-internal-memory).

-If your router doesn’t support installing packages on it’s internal disk, follow instructions to install packages on USB drive.
+If your router doesn’t support installing packages on its internal hard drive, follow the instructions for installing packages on a USB drive.

 ### **Installing the Entware repository package system on a USB drive**